nautobot/nautobot-app-secrets-providers/README.md

 export AWS_ACCESS_KEY_ID=foo      # The access key for your AWS account. export AWS_SECRET_ACCESS_KEY=bar  # The secret key for your AWS account.
 ```

+Please refer to the [Nautobot documentation on updating your `.bashrc`](https://nautobot.readthedocs.io/en/latest/installation/nautobot/#update-the-nautobot-bashrc) for how to do this for production Nautobot deployments.

 ### HashiCorp Vault